 Researchers don’t know why, but it may be because of hormones that women are more at risk for depression.
 Before puberty, the rates of depression in girls and boys are similar.
-After puberty, the rates for women with depression double that of men.
+After puberty, the rates for women with depression double that of men adding postpartum depression into the equation.
 Since these rates remain until menopause, it seems that hormones play an important role in depression.

 Perinatal depression is a major health concern, with a prevalence of around 10 to 20 percent.
 Currently, Janssen researchers, in collaboration with the University of North Carolina, are trying to figure out who is most at risk of developing perinatal depression by looking at specific biomarkers and clinical features.

 If you or a loved one are suffering from depression, Mending Fences offers options in medication-assisted treatment and psychotherapy.
 We customize each treatment plan for the individual, so you or your loved one gets the care needed to help facilitate healing and a healthier outlook.
-This allows for fewer debilitating symptoms and a life with less depression.
+We also offer experiential therapies such as equine assisted therapy or music therapy for major depressive disorder and other mental health disorders.
+This allows for fewer severe symptoms and a life with less depression.

 Contact our mental health facility in Florida today.